-In early discussions about the business model between the City and the intended operator, the intention was that the City would assume the greatest risk in this project.
+In earlier discussions about the structure of the business model between the City and the intended operator, the basis was that the City would assume the greatest risk in this project.
 Therefore, it was decided that the entire facility, including mobile gate systems and communication equipment needed for operations, would be paid for and installed by the City.
 Compensation for the operator's organisation and operations would be issued for the services provided according to the current price list fully opened to competition in accordance with the Public Procurement Act.

-Minimum compensation level per year
+3.662 Minimum compensation level per year

 Production intensity varies in all urban development projects.
-The target has been 500 apartments per year, which was the basis for the tender.
-A risk of the production rate falling below the target of 500 apartments per year over shorter periods.
+One target for the City is the production of 500 apartments per year, which was the basis for the tender.
+A risk that existed, and which still does, is that the production rate could fall below the target of 500 apartments per year over shorter periods.
 Therefore, it was decided that the operator should be guaranteed minimum compensation from the City of SEK 2 M per year.
 If income reaches budgeted levels, a six-month offsetting will be carried out in which SEK 1 M will be deducted from income for the traffic pilot fee (gate fee).
 Surplus amounts accrue to the City, and the operator will be invoiced for these.
 If income from the traffic pilot fees is less than SEK 2 M per year, the operator will invoice the City for the difference.
 The operator will also receive compensation for training in the amount of SEK 150,000, of which SEK 75,000 will be deducted every six months.

-Operations costs
+3.663 Operations costs